How To Serve Legal Papers on an Indian Reservation

 According to the U.S. Government, Indian tribes “possess a nationhood status and retain inherent powers of self-government.”
 And with that ruling, each tribe creates and enforces its own tribal law.
 What may be permissible for one Indian Tribe may not be permissible in another.
 For example, the Arizona Courts website provides a list of tribes and how each one handles civil process service, which highlights what different tribes require.
 Leading Edge Legal Ed, LLC has put together an expansive guide with addresses, phone numbers, enrollment office staff names and email, and information on how process service works on each tribal land in Arizona.
 You can view that information here: Arizona Tribal Courts and Enrollment Offices.
 Always read up on the requirements and/or check with the tribe before attempting service.
 If you’re not sure where to begin, you might start with looking for governing information on the particular tribe, or consulting the US Bureau of Indian Affairs for more help.

-Process server Scott Ferlisi advised, “I have served a few services in south California and found it best to talk to the local law enforcement agency prior to talking to the reservation police.
+Process server Scott Ferlisi advised, “I have served a few services in southern California and found it best to talk to the local law enforcement agency prior to talking to the reservation police.
 The local law enforcement may be able to give you some insight.”

 Consult The Tribal Court

 Unless experienced, many process servers do not realize that they have to consult with the tribal police and/or courts in order to arrange for service.
 Because Indian Reservations are protected, process servers would need to have permission to enter and attempt service on the intended recipient.
-For example, the Mojave Indian Tribe has its own process servers who effectuate service according tribal laws.
+For example, the Mojave Indian Tribe has its own process servers who effectuate service according to tribal laws.
 If the individual you need to serve doesn’t live within a tribe that has a website, a database of consultation contacts for each tribe within the U.S. is available online, so be sure to find and contact a consultation contact before attempting service.

 Although Canada has different laws regarding Indian Reservations, one process server, Gianni Donatucci, provided advice that is applicable anywhere: “We have served on Indian Reservation before.
 It is not necessarily easy (or safe).
 For this reason, we always call the reservation police and have them meet us at the entrance of the reservation and escort us to the location we need to attend to.”